 OPERATION OPEN HEART

-To support the on-going work of Operation Open Heart in Rwanda, please visit our HealthCare Outreach Donations page.
+To support the on-going work of Operation Open Heart in Fiji, please visit our HealthCare Outreach Donations page.

-November 2008: Operation Open Heart - 17 open heart and 7 closed heart cardiac procedures performed
+May 2008: Operation Open Heart - 173 pre-operative assessments carried out and 31 cardiac surgical procedures performed